keptn/keptn/shipyard-controller/debugdocs/docs.md

  - Get the sequences which are blocking a specific sequence
  - Export a MongoDB collection

-The Debug-UI can be exposed on port 9090 of the shipyard controller by setting 'DEBUGUI_ENABLED' in the deploy/service.yml to "true".
+The Debug-UI can be exposed on port 9090 of the shipyard controller by setting the helm value 'features.debugUI.enabled' to `true`.
 After enabling it, you can portforward port 9090 of the shipyard-controller to your local host: `kubectl -n keptn port-forward service/shipyard-controller 9090:9090`

 All the endpoints are documented in a [Swagger-ui](http://localhost:9090/swagger-ui/)